Controversial Topics, Historical, Nostalgia, Social Role, Tools

 Let’s fast-forward through five centuries and view digital text and the Internet through the same two lenses.
 Through the revolutionary lens, open access is a movement started by scientists and librarians who see their purpose as wresting control of scholarly communication away from those who control the publication process and returning it to the people.
 The NIH Public Access Policy and self-archiving mandates, most notably Harvard’s and now MIT’s, can be seen as the result of collective public action to right historical inequalities and empower the oppressed.
 It’s about the rights of taxpayers, mothers with sick children, and the poor in developing countries.
 Revolutions don’t get any better than this.

 And yet science has always been about making things public.
-In order for new discoveries to become part of the scientific discourse, they must be made public and opened to scrutiny and verification.
+In order for new discoveries to become part of the scientific discourse, they must be made public and open to scrutiny and verification.
 And the more public the better, which is why high-circulation print journals were considered the most prestigious places to publish.
 Information does not want to be free, it needs to be free in order for it to become part of science.

 Discussion

-2 Responses to “Access: Revolution or Evolution?”
+2 Thoughts on "Access: Revolution or Evolution?"

-1. Phil, Your last paragraph here is clever and challenging.
+Phil, Your last paragraph here is clever and challenging.
 If open access is evolutionary and inevitable then I am for this path, but I am also for mandates for two reasons:

 1 To speed the process up.